-Hornets owner George Shinn, certainly a businessman, began to speak the virtues of Oklahoma City, at the same time questioning the ability of New Orleans to rebuild quickly enough to return to NBA status.
+Hornets owner George Shinn, certainly a businessman, began to speak the virtues of OKC, at the same time questioning the ability of New Orleans to rebuild quickly enough to return to NBA status.
 A very awkward and even contentious situation began to develop.

-By contract, the Hornets would play the 2006-2007 season in Oklahoma City with then-NBA Commissioner David Stern's reiterated intention to return the team to New Orleans in 2007-2008.
+By contract, the Hornets would play the 2006/2007 season in OKC with then—NBA Commissioner David Stern's reiterated intention to return the team to New Orleans in 2007/2008.

 It was a wait-and-see approach for OKC residents who not only grew attached to a drastically improved roster but also to the concept of being a major-league city.